Balayage Hair Guide: Top Ideas for Ultimate Style

 Subtle Balayage on Brunette Hair

 If you have brunette hair and want a natural way to make it look better, going for subtle balayage highlights is a great idea.
-This method adds gentle and soft highlights into your brown hair, giving it an easy-going and beautiful appearance.
+This method adds gentle and soft highlights to your brown hair, giving it an easy-going and beautiful appearance.

 With subtle balayage, the highlights are carefully placed so they mix well with your base color.
 This enhances the beauty of your natural hair without any big changes.
 The added streaks are usually lighter than your main hair color but still close enough to keep things looking smooth and understated.